NiKrause/orbit-blog/ISSUES.md

 ### Todos, Features, Issues
 - Todos:
+    - [ ] editable, deletable, history only when write access
+    - [ ] le-space.de should be hosted on vercel
+        - [ ] run voyager as relay and pinning service
+        - [ ] deliver posts to display photos in social media e.g. Telegram, Twitter etc.
+    - [ ] blog author get's lost when updating - author needs to be shortened, the ID is too long, need to hover to see it fully
+    - [x] comments can't be stored anymore
+    - [ ] integrated AI spell checker
+    - [ ] integrated AI translater via configurable private API url
     - [ ] Create Svelte lib from project, so it can be used in other projects as component [x] lib created
         [ ] issue with tailwind components - tailwind components do not show up!